CyberVy/edgeflare/README.md

 # edgeflare
-Including some apps for serverless platform.
+Including some apps for serverless platforms.

 app list:
 ```